 Raisins and grapes can cause kidney failure and death

-Sweets and baked goods, especially if made with the artificial sweetener xylitol, can cause liver failure and death.
+Sweets and baked goods, especially if made with the artificial sweetener xylitol, also known as birch sugar, can cause liver failure and death.

 Yeast dough can cause fatal stomach bloat.

 Nuts (macadamias, almonds, pecans, and walnuts), as well as fatty meats, gravy, and turkey skin, can cause vomiting, diarrhea, and potentially deadly pancreatitis.